On the Sn/n-Problem: A lower bound for

-\begin{remark} The only properties of $S$ we used in the proof, is that $S$ has limited jump sizes upwards and that has only one positive intersection with $e^{ca^2}$ (i.e. $\frac{1}{2}( e^{a} + e^{-a})e^{-ca^2}-1$ has only one positive root).
+has only one positive intersection with $e^{\frac{c}{2}a^2}$ (i.e.\ $\frac{1}{2}( e^{a} + e^{-a})e^{-\frac{c}{2}a^2}-1$ has only one positive root).
 This kind of lower bound can be constructed for any random walk with increments that fulfill these two conditions.
 This would of course result in different values for $c$. \end{remark}

 Some values for $c$ are given in the table below